Note: Our best free Linux firewalls round-up has been fully updated. This feature was first published in June 2010.

-Overall, ClearOS is a powerful distribution, backed by a corporate arm, giving you the tools you need to run your network, and the option to expand things further as and when your specific requirements dictate.
+Overall, ClearOS is a powerful distro, backed by a corporate arm, giving you the tools you need to run your network, and the option to expand things further as and when your specific requirements dictate.

-This distro has been touted by many as 'The Smoothwall Killer'.
+This distro has been touted by many as the 'Smoothwall Killer'.
 Working along similar lines to Smoothwall Express, IPCop uses colours to represent different connections.
 Green is for LAN, red for the internet, orange for DMZ, and blue for separating out wireless clients.

 In fact, IPCop is a fork of Smoothwall, so you'll probably find a lot of similarities between the two.
 IPCop was forked from Smoothwall back in 2002, and has grown in strength since then.